cpp-tutor/abaci0-literate/README.md

 * **1.0.0** (2024-May-27) User messages now have their own header file.
 Small changes to front-end with improved error diagnostics for defective code.

+* **1.0.1** (2024-Jun-03) Functions and methods can now return object values, which allows for creation of factory functions.

 ## License

 All writing and source code released under a Creative Commmons License, &copy;2023-24 Richard Spencer